-Gavin Bailey is a sociologist and social researcher, specialising in community cohesion, extremism, and democracy/ community engagement.
-For the past decade he has worked for social research companies, think-tanks, government agencies and universities, researching the 'hard to reach'.
-Since completing his doctorate on the relationship between far-right and radical Islamist activists and the wider community, he has continued academic work at the University of Leicester and spent a short time on a spin-off project, Democratic Futures.
-He is currently working at Manchester Metropolitan University's Policy Evaluation and Research Unit.
+I'm Gavin Bailey and I am a sociologist and social researcher, working on community cohesion and engagement, extremism and counter-extremism, and young people.
+Since 2002, I've worked for social research companies, think-tanks, government agencies and universities, researching the so-called 'hard to reach'.
+Since completing my doctorate on the relationship between far-right and radical Islamist activists and the wider community, I continued my academic work at the University of Leicester and University of Northampton.
+I now work in Manchester Metropolitan University's Sociology department, as part of the Policy Evaluation and Research Unit.

-After a maths and natural sciences degree at Cambridge University, he helped run a small chain of record shops for a few years before returning to education, doing an MA at Goldsmiths College's Centre for Urban and Community Research.
-He then worked as a researcher for the Future Foundation and Vision 21, before combining a research post with the Community Development Foundation with the beginnings of a PhD at Goldsmiths.
-He returned to his native North Staffordshire to continue the doctorate at Keele University.
+After a maths and natural sciences degree at Cambridge University, I ran a small chain of record shops for a few years before returning to education, doing an MA at Goldsmiths College's Centre for Urban and Community Research.
+I did my PhD at Keele University, examining al-Muhajiroun and the BNP, and their engagement with wider society.
+Between and alongside this, I also worked for the Future Foundation, Vision 21, the Community Development Foundation and the Young Foundation.

-Outside his research work, Gavin is a school governor and helps run a housing co-operative.
-He also enjoys playing and watching football, cycling, and is learning to climb.
-Listening to, and reading about, music is his other passion: his favourites and new finds may appear in the twitter feed under #nowplaying.
+Outside my research work, I am the chair of a school governing body and a director of a housing co-operative.
+I also enjoy playing and watching football (preferring playing).
+Listening to, and reading about, music is my other passion: favourites and new finds may appear in my twitter feed under #nowplaying.